gleich/release/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!--
-Thank you for your contribution to new_release!
+Thank you for your contribution to release!
 -->